Q: I am having trouble logging onto the site using our team name and password, can you help me?

 Q: I was typing quickly and accidentally created a team named blueto.
 Can it be deleted, so that I can join the rest of my team with the correct name bluetoo?

-A. Log back into the errant team, delete your name and access code, and submit the now empty fields.
-You will be able to reuse your access code to register with the correct team—after the existing registration is erased.
+A. Log back into the errant team, delete your name and access code, then submit the now empty fields.
+A confirmation message will be displayed.
+You can reuse your access code to register with the correct team—after the prior registration is erased.

 Q: Can Littlefield run on a tablet (e.g., iPad)?

 A.Yes, Littlefield runs on an iPad.
-On touch enabled devices Java is not required, an HTML5 plot is provided instead.
-Data files are not downloadable on those devices.
-Raw data can be viewed in an html table which could then be copy > pasted to a spreadsheet.
+Data files are not downloadable on some devices.
+Raw data can be viewed in an html table, which could then be selected and copy > pasted to a spreadsheet.